Welcome and Lab Policies

 2. Please no food or drink (besides capped water bottles).
-This is a computer lab.
+It is a computer lab.

 3. Please use the resources we have.

 The best way to learn how to do family history work is to do it.
 So follow along with these lesson plans by DOING IT.
 You will be able to remember things much better if you do more than just read along.

 5 Step Research Process

-● Gathering documents you have around the house about yourself, your immediate family, and your ancestors.
+- Gathering documents you have around the house that pertain to yourself, your immediate family, and your ancestors.

-Once you’ve seen what information is there, you can ask questions and determine how you can best contribute to your family tree.
+Once you’ve seen what information is there, you can ask questions to determine how you can best contribute to your family tree.

 IMPORTANT NOTE ABOUT STEP 2:

-The key here is to be specific.
+The key here is to be SPECIFIC.
 When you look at your family tree it can seem big and intimidating.
-If you focus on one family it makes things a little simpler to handle.
+If you focus on one family in the beginning, it makes things a little simpler to handle.
 Many of you will be practicing this with your semester projects, as you research one family group.
 From there, go even more specific.
-Example: I want to find my 3rd great grandmother Lily’s death information.
+For example, say you wanted to find your 3rd great grandmother Lily’s death information.
 Once you find (or don’t find!) this information you can move on to something different.
-This is so much easier to research than “I want to find out everything I can about my dad’s side of the family.”
+This is so much easier to research then this goal: “I want to find out everything I can about my dad’s side of the family.”

 What it is (and isn’t)